auremoser/mozsci/log/worklog.md

 * wrote to kalpana about host org invitations
 * responded to alan's issue request for [pulse urls](https://github.com/mozilla/foundation.mozilla.org/issues/955#issuecomment-357365293)
 * messaged Cade about password manager 101 session
+* checked in with fragomen on Sarah K's visa

 ## TODO